guochengqian/deep_learning_phd_wiki/readme.md

 5. Put all the source code into github page repo your created before.

 6. Git add, commit and push the code.
-4. Open a new repo in github, name rop into `username.github.io`  (username is your github account name).
-(You cannot use other name.
-This repo is different with others, it is a special repo called github pages.
-Refer to [how to design github pages for details](https://guides.github.com/features/pages/).
-It may take you 20 mins.)

 7. Done!
 It's so easy.
-Surf your website username.github.io and enjoy
+Surf your website username.github.io and enjoy!
+   More information you can looking into [github pages](https://guides.github.com/features/pages/) or google.

 If you want use your own domain like xxx.com instead of the free github.io, please refer to follows.